 Creativity and Change Leadership, GCP

-The ability to think creatively is an essential leadership skill: the creative process brings about change.
-Often, a leader must act as a catalyst for change.
+The ability to think creatively is an essential leadership skill.
+Often, a leader must act as a catalyst for change and when we engage in creative thinking our goal is to bring about change, i.e., to bring about an idea, solution or concept that helps us to meet an important goal or to address a complex challenge.
 Thus, it is imperative for leaders to learn how to facilitate their own creative thinking, as well as those they work with, to bring about productive change (i.e., new products, services, resolution to problems, opportunities, etc.).

 The purpose of the State University of New York graduate certificate program in creativity and change leadership is to provide students with the knowledge and skills that can put them in a better position to operate as change leaders.
 Leadership is a process.
 This certificate program teaches students how to better manage this process.

-After completing this graduate certificate program, students can choose to continue with the master’s degree in creativity.
+After completing this graduate certificate program, students can submit an application to continue with the master’s degree in creativity (i.e., all courses taken to fulfill the certificate can be applied to the master's degree).

-The master’s program and certificate program are offered on the Buffalo State campus and to distance students.
+The master’s degree and certificate program are offered on the Buffalo State campus and to distance students.
 Students who wish to earn a master’s degree in creativity via distance must begin in the certificate program.
 Distance students are required to have five years of professional experience.
-For a description of the distance program (i.e., graduate certificate in creativity and change leadership for professionals), go to creativity.buffalostate.edu.
+For a description of the distance program (i.e., graduate certificate in creativity and change leadership for professionals) go to creativity.buffalostate.edu.

 244 Chase Hall